SixArm/mast-cell-help/src/build.md

 It's important to consult with a healthcare provider if you are experiencing symptoms suggestive of asthma, as early diagnosis and appropriate management can help control the condition and improve your quality of life.
 Proper treatment can help prevent asthma attacks and reduce symptoms, allowing you to lead an active and healthy life.

+## Asthma severity

+Asthma is a chronic respiratory condition that can vary in severity from person to person.
+Healthcare providers often assess asthma severity to guide treatment and management strategies.
+The severity of asthma is generally categorized into several levels.

+Intermittent Asthma:

+* Symptoms occur on two days or fewer per week.

+* Nighttime awakenings due to asthma are infrequent, typically less than two times per month.

+* Lung function, as measured by spirometry, is normal between exacerbations.

+* Exacerbations (asthma attacks) are brief and not severe.

+Mild Persistent Asthma:

+* Symptoms occur more than two days per week but not daily.

+* Nighttime awakenings due to asthma may occur more than two times per month.

+* Lung function is generally normal between exacerbations.

+* Exacerbations may affect daily activities but are generally not severe.

+Moderate Persistent Asthma:

+* Daily symptoms are common.

+* Nighttime awakenings due to asthma occur frequently, often more than once a week.

+* Lung function is reduced, with FEV1 (forced expiratory volume in one second) between 60% and 80% of the predicted value.

+* Exacerbations may be more severe and affect daily activities.

+Severe Persistent Asthma:

+* Symptoms occur throughout the day and frequently at night.

+* Nighttime awakenings due to asthma occur often.

+* Lung function is significantly reduced, with FEV1 less than 60% of the predicted value.

+* Exacerbations are frequent and may be severe, limiting daily activities.

+Effective asthma management typically involves a combination of long-term control medications (such as inhaled corticosteroids), rescue medications (short-acting bronchodilators like albuterol for symptom relief), and a well-defined asthma action plan.
+The treatment plan is personalized based on the individual's asthma severity and is regularly reviewed and adjusted by healthcare providers.
+Monitoring and self-management are also important components of asthma care.

+If you have asthma, it's essential to work closely with your healthcare provider to determine the most appropriate treatment plan tailored to your specific severity level, triggers, and individual needs.
+Regular follow-up appointments are crucial for assessing asthma control and making necessary treatment adjustments.

 ## Asthma treatments